-- Integrating your online donations with a platform such as kindful.com will ensure that your donor's names are correctly spelled—and that there is no re-keying of donor names (minimizing the risk of typographic errors).
+- Integrating your online donations with a platform such as kindful.com or VirtuousCRM.com will ensure that your donor's names are correctly spelled—and that there is no re-keying of donor names (minimizing the risk of typographic errors).

 4. Nurture A Year-Round Culture of Philanthropy in your Fundraising Practicing

 The thrill (and bragging rights) of a successful Giving Tuesday campaign is appealing.